edfm-tum/SVD/docs/SVD_data_preparation.md

 #### Environment

 Variables that vary in space (think of site variables such as soil depth) are stored much like polygons in vector based GIS: space is divided into "polygons" and an attached data table specifies attributes for each polygon.
 For SVD, the spatial polygons are "rastered" to a grid with an `environmentId` as value.
 The attribute data is stored in table linking attributes to each `environmentId`.
-Note that the corner case of each cell being a "polygon" you can define attributes for each cell of the landscape.
+Note that as a corner case, you can define each as a "polygon", and thus  define attributes for each cell of the landscape.

 Below is a simple setup with unique `environmentId`s for each cell on the landscape.
 Note that this setup may be inefficient for very large landscapes.